Hamburger

 • Lease expenses derived from leasing transactions (arrendamento mercantil)

-• Buildings and betterments in third-party real estate property to be used in the company's operations
+• Buildings and betterments in 3rd-party real estate property to be used in the company's operations Storage and freight costs, incurred in sale transactions, supported by the seller

 • Meal coupons, transportation and uniforms provided to employees by a company that engages in cleaning, conservation and maintenance services and